-The coordinate reference system for geometries in the OS Terrain GML, is expressed using an EPSG code embedded in a URN (urn:ogc:def:crs:EPSG::27700).
-This is a more generic way of expressing the reference system, rather than osgb:BNG (British national Grid), used in previous Ordnance Survey products.
+The coordinate reference system for geometries in the OS Terrain GML, is expressed using an EPSG code embedded in a uniform resource name (URN) (urn:ogc:def:crs:EPSG::27700).
+This is a more generic way of expressing the reference system, rather than osgb:BNG (British National Grid), used in previous Ordnance Survey products.